You are currently browsing the tag archive for the ‘nature’ tag.

 Of course for we’ll still need some functioning ecosystems to support farming a while longer, until we learn how to make food without farms, or bodies using simpler fuels.
 Hopefully we’ll assimilate most innovations worth digging out of nature, and deep underground single cell life will probably last the longest.
 But these may be cold comfort to most nature lovers.”

-If our descendants ever do get rich enough that reengineering nature is a cheap project they would want to pursue, they will probably already have destroyed the wilderness.
-Given the suffering that exists in nature, and the fact that our descendants will probably be able to reengineer themselves to be quite happy even on very low incomes, we shouldn’t be too sad to see it go.
+If our descendants ever do get rich enough that reengineering nature is a cheap project they would want to pursue, they will probably already have destroyed most wilderness in the process.